 Here's a simple dessert you probably never heard of, a chilled cream dessert called a Posset.
-This is a lemon posset, and it takes just minutes to make with 3 simple ingredients.
+This is custard-style lemon posset, and it takes just minutes to make with 3 simple ingredients.
 So if you love easy creamy lemon desserts, make this now!
 I bet it will become one of your favorites as it is mine.
 They are always a hit and no baking required.

 I am a lemon lover, so anything lemon whether it's grilled lemon chicken, a lemony Mediterranean pasta salad, or a lemon olive oil cake I'm up for.
 If that's you too, you'll love this simple lemon posset.
 With friends coming for dinner who love lemon desserts, I knew just what to make.
 Here's a new one for your dessert recipe file.
 I can't wait to make it again.